-The maximum exposure to credit risk of the financial assets of the Fund is equal to their carrying amounts at the end of the reporting period.
+The maximum exposure to credit risk of the financial assets of the Fund at the reporting date is equal to their carrying amounts.

 (d) Liquidity risk

 Liquidity risk is the risk that the Fund will encounter difficulty in meeting obligations associated with financial liabilities.
 The Fund monitors the liquidity requirements on a continuous basis and maintains a level of short-term deposits and cash to pay scholarships and operating expenses as necessary.
 Hence the Fund does not have significant exposure to liquidity risk.